Best daily deals

 How to cast Twitch to Roku

 Since it’s handled entirely locally, screen mirroring is an option Amazon can’t derail.
-It’s still imperfect, however, given that mirroring displays a device’s entire interface, and there’s the potential for audio lag.
+It’s still imperfect, however, given that mirroring displays a device’s entire interface and has the potential for audio lag.

 Compatible platforms include Android, Windows, and Apple AirPlay.
 Any current Roku device can be used for output, although Express owners should check that their model number is 3900 or later.
 The Express Plus 3910 only supports mirroring when it’s plugged into HDMI.

-On your Roku device, make sure you go to Settings > System > Screen mirroring and switch the mirroring mode to Prompt or Always allow.
-If you choose the former, you’ll have to authorize with your remote every time you want to mirror something.
+On your Roku device, go to Settings > System > Screen mirroring and switch the mirroring mode to Prompt or Always allow.
+If you choose the former, you’ll have to authorize with your remote whenever you want to mirror something.

 If you’re using a Roku TV or soundbar, you should also ensure that Fast TV Start is enabled by going to Settings > System > Power.
-Otherwise you’ll have to wait through a long boot process every time you turn your TV on.
+Otherwise, you’ll have to wait through a lengthy boot process whenever you turn your TV on.

 Unfortunately, there’s no single answer for how to start mirroring from Android — phone makers locate the command in different places and often use a variety of names, such as Display Mirroring, Wireless display, or Smart View.

 Confusingly, one of those names is Cast.
-Remember that you have to do full screen mirroring, not just regular casting, the latter of which would just cue a Roku to load video in a native app — one that’s probably non-existent in this case.
+Remember that you have to do full-screen mirroring, not just regular casting, the latter of which would just cue a Roku to load the video in a native app — one that’s probably non-existent in this case.

 As a sample guide, here’s what to do on a OnePlus 9: